GrowGreen Final Conference “Cities of the future: nature-based solution for resilience in the face of climate change”

 On the 8th and 9th of November, GrowGreen hosted its final event in Brest (France):

-.
+“Cities of the future: nature-based solutions for resilience in the face of climate change”.
 The event was organised by IUCN and Brest Metropole, with the support of the GrowGreen partners.

 As the evidence base on the role and benefits of NBS grows rapidly, these solutions are featuring with increasing prominence in global climate change policy, stressing the importance of their implementation in urban environments.
 GrowGreen has worked to create climate and water resilient, healthy, and liveable cities through investing in NBS in the partner cities of Manchester (UK), Valencia (Spain), Wroclaw (Poland), Brest (France), Modena (Italy), and Zadar (Croatia), including collaborations with Wuhan (China).